The Myra Programming Language

 Core strengths

-Compiles to real x86-64 machine code.
-No VM, no garbage collection pauses, no interpreter.
-The C++23 backend means you get decades of compiler optimisation work for free.
+Compiles to real x86-64 machine code via C++23.
+No VM, no garbage collection pauses.
+Decades of compiler optimisation work, for free.

 Records with inheritance and bit fields.
-Classes with virtual dispatch.
-Unions.
+Objects with virtual dispatch.
+Overlays.
 Typed sets.
 Fixed and dynamic arrays.
 Pointer types.
 Routine types.
-All first-class citizens.

 Target Windows or Linux from the same source.
-Conditional compilation with $ifdef TARGET_WIN64 and platform predefined symbols.
+Conditional compilation with @ifdef TARGET_WIN64.
 WSL2 handles Linux testing from Windows.

 Language tour